asyncapi/training/VIDEO_3_SCRIPT.md

  - What is AsyncAPI Spec, and how did it come about
  - What AsyncAPI brings
  - What is AsyncAPI Initiative, and what are its objectives
- - The relation between AsyncAPI and Linux Foundation
+ - AsyncAPI on the long-term

  Ready?
 Let's get started!